What is Law?

 This approach provides for a positive relationship between law and liberty.
 Law promotes liberty.
 The more law there is the, more liberty there is.
 And as soon as law ends, liberty also ceases to exist.
 Where there are no laws to protect or provide freedom and liberty, violations of the same take place.
 John Locke suggests that where there is no law, there is no freedom.
 Professor Willoughby has asserted that “Freedom exists only when there is restraint.”
 Gettell observes, “Liberty in any real and dependable sense is possible only if sovereignty exists and becomes more perfect as sovereignty is more completely organized.”

 Law protects liberty is in several ways.
 Firstly, the law helps in establishing a civilized society, thereby easing the way of life for individuals.
-This is done by the creation of provision for punishment to the criminals.
+This is done by the creation of a provision for punishment to the criminals.
 Secondly, it guarantees rights and duties to the citizens and individuals.
 The state intervenes whenever the rights of an individual are violated by another.
 Thirdly, the constitution acts as the custodian of liberty.
-It is the constitution which provides authority of the state and protects the fundamental rights of the people.
+It is the constitution that provides the authority of the state and protects the fundamental rights of the people.

 This approach has been upheld by the Supreme Court of India in its various decisions.
 For example, in Maneka Gandhi v.
 Union of India, when the personal liberty of the petitioner was abrogated, the Supreme Court protected her liberty in consonance with the Constitutional rules.
 Similarly, in the case of Navtej Singh Johar v.
 Union of India, the Supreme Court provided that Homosexuals were free to choose their partners and had liberty in doing so.